mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 .. image:: /images/en/common-workflows/Color-adjustment-cw.png
     :alt: remove blue lines from image step 1

 Now select **Red** from the drop-down, click on the top right node on the graph and slide it all the way down.
-Or you can click on the top right node and enter **0** in the output field.
+Or you can click on the top right node and enter **0** in the input field.
 Repeat this step for **Green** too.

 .. image:: /images/en/common-workflows/Color-adjustment-02.png
     :alt: removing blue lines from scan step 2

-Now the whole drawing will have a blue overlay, zoom in and check if the blue pencil lines are still visible slightly, If you still see them, then go to **Blue** Channel in the color adjustment and shift the top right node towards left a bit, Or enter a value around 190 (one that removes the remaining rough lines) in the input box.
+Now the whole drawing will have a blue overlay, zoom in and check if the blue pencil lines are still visible slightly.
+If you still see them, then go to **Blue** Channel in the color adjustment and shift the top right node towards left a bit, Or enter a value around 190 (one that removes the remaining rough lines) in the input box.

 .. image:: /images/en/common-workflows/Color-adjustment-03.png
     :alt: remove blue lines from scans step 3